DEERE: ONE NAV ACROSS 47 PROPERTIES

 The Strategic Problem

-Deere's digital ecosystem had grown organically over 20+ years through acquisitions, resulting in 47 disparate customer experiences with no unified navigation.
+Deere's digital ecosystem had grown organically over 20+ years through acquisitions, resulting in 47 disparate properties with no unified navigation.
 A farmer using precision ag software had no clear path to parts ordering or financing—hurting adoption and reinforcing siloed perceptions of value.

-The challenge wasn't just visual consistency.
-It was creating a unified experience across independent teams, legacy systems, and multiple brands—without breaking anything.
+Visual consistency was the easy part.
+The hard part was landing one unified experience across independent teams, legacy systems, and multiple brands—without breaking anything in flight.

 Why This Was Hard